Retaining Wall Blocks Calculator

 How It Works

 The Retaining Wall Blocks Calculator determines how many concrete blocks you need for a retaining wall project by calculating the total surface area and dividing it by the area of individual blocks.
-This calculator helps you avoid under-ordering materials and wasting money on excess blocks, while accounting for cap blocks and base requirements.
+Retaining wall block systems are engineered with a built-in setback (typically 3/4 inch per course) that creates a backward lean for structural stability against soil pressure, and this batter angle means taller walls require professional engineering above 4 feet in most jurisdictions.
+Cap blocks that finish the top of the wall are sold separately and cost 2-3 times more per unit than standard wall blocks, making them an important line item that many homeowners overlook during budgeting.
+This calculator helps you avoid under-ordering materials and wasting money on excess blocks while ensuring you account for all components including cap blocks and the compacted gravel base that is essential for drainage and long-term wall stability.

 The Formula